zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 <br>

 SNLI includes 570 k (550 k training pairs, 10 k development pairs, and 10 k test pairs) human-labeled sentence pairs categorized as entailment, contradiction, or neutral for training NLP models in NLI subjects.
-For the premise of the SNLI corpus, the researchers used captions from the Flickr30k corpus <d-cite key="emnlp2015,young-etal-2014-image"></d-cite> from a collection of 160k crowdsourced captions.
-They utilized Amazon Mechanical Turk to gather hypotheses, gave crowd workers with a premise $p$, and requested them to construct three new hypotheses based on $p$, using one of the rules below <d-cite key="emnlp2015, gururangan-etal-2018-annotation"></d-cite> and one of the examples from SNLI (**Table 1**):
+For the premise of the SNLI corpus, the researchers used captions from the Flickr30k corpus <z-cite key="emnlp2015,young-etal-2014-image"></z-cite> from a collection of 160k crowdsourced captions.
+They utilized Amazon Mechanical Turk to gather hypotheses, gave crowd workers with a premise $p$, and requested them to construct three new hypotheses based on $p$, using one of the rules below <z-cite key="emnlp2015, gururangan-etal-2018-annotation"></z-cite> and one of the examples from SNLI (**Table 1**):

 > **Entailment**   &nbsp; &nbsp;&nbsp; &nbsp;$h$ is definitely true given $p$ \\
 > **Neutral** &nbsp; &nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp; $h$ might be true given $p$ \\